GooseMod/OpenAsar/faq.md

 ### This didn't speed up Discord that much for me?
 If OpenAsar wasn't that much faster (in term of startup time) you likely already have a good PC.
 OpenAsar speeds up most for lower-end PCs, especially those without an SSD.
 You might still notice a subtle (~1.25x) difference.

+### Is this 100% original?
+No, and depends on your definition.
+By original if you mean all of this is rewritten, not containing any original Discord code - not yet but we hope for v2.0.
+If you mean original by design, etc. - no, as we have to follow Discord APIs to maintain compatibility.